denten-books/plain-text/main.md

 silences, which could be condensed to extract more utility from the channel.
 Baudot-type multiplexers made use of synchronized rotating mechanisms both of the sending and the receiving end, to distribute units of time among multiple operators.
-The figure bellow shows a scheme for a duplex printing telegraph.
-A single rotation of the synchronization device (known as the "distributor") is thereby divided into two units of five segments each, each corresponding to a distinct channel of communication.
+The figure bellow shows a scheme for a duplex printing telegraph, for example.
+A single rotation of the synchronization device (known as the "distributor") was thereby divided into two units of five segments each, each corresponding to a distinct channel of communication.
 Two operators could therefore share the same channel to transmit two different messages.

 ![](images/multiplex.png "Multiple Printing Telegraph, 1905.
 @murray_setting_1905."